 Omeprazole belongs to the proton pump inhibitor (PPI) class of medications.
-Doctors prescribe omeprazole to reduce stomach acid to help treat a variety of digestive conditions.
+Doctors prescribe omeprazole in varying milligrams (mg) to reduce stomach acid to help treat a variety of digestive conditions.

 Although most people tolerate omeprazole well, there are certain risks when people use it for a long period of time.